Daana Paani (2018 film): Plot

 Basant Kaur wrote an autobiography novel titled as “Daana Paani”.
 Some reporters approached her for an interview and hence she started narrating her story.

-When she was young she had a very happy family.
-One day, her father got bitten by a snake while saving his brother and died instantly.
+When she was young she had a happy family.
+One day, her father suffers a fatal snakebite while saving his brother.
 Her father's death brought many problems and difficulties for her and her mother.
 Her aunts began to mistreat them.
 After watching this her maternal grandfather took his daughter (Basant's mother) back to his home and decided to marry her off again.
 Basant's grandfather made a condition to them that Basant will live at her paternal home and not with her mother.
 Panchayat agreed with them and gave permission to marry Basant's mother again and separated her from Basant.
-Also, for their relation allowed her to visit her mother once in 6 months.
+Also, for their relation allowed her to visit her mother once in six months.

 Her mother was married in the village Khiwa.
 After six months, Basant's aunt taught her to say that she doesn't want to meet her mother.
 Therefore, she couldn't meet her mother and was separated from her forever.
-After some time, her grandfather thought he should marry her off as well as he could die anytime and can't trust his family members to take care of her after him.
-And coincidentally, she is married to Mehtaab Singh in a village where her inlaws will be neighbours to her mother.
+Later, her grandfather thought he should marry her off as well as he could die anytime and can't trust his family members to take care of her after him.
+And coincidentally, she is married to Mehtaab Singh in a village where her in-laws will be neighbours to her mother.
 It instilled a hope in her that she will meet her mother again and she was happy to get married there.
 And when she would grow up they would send her there.